Wills and Trusts

 The most basic estate planning tools are wills and trusts.
 “Bequests” are established by wills and trusts.

-To make a bequest, see the link on “Gift Designations.”
-You will most likely engage an estate planning attorney to help you make a bequest.
-This professional can guide you to make sure all legal necessities are followed.
+To make a bequest you will most likely engage an estate planning attorney to make sure all legal necessities are followed.

 Frequently Asked Questions

 Q: What’s the difference between a will and a trust?

 A: A will is your instructions to your survivors and to the probate court about how you want your property distributed.
 It is a revocable, private document that only takes effect after your death.

 A revocable trust — sometimes called a living trust — is a legal document that is always private and holds assets during your lifetime.
 After death, the trust transfers your assets — or benefit from them — to family and charity.
 Unlike a will, a trust must take title to assets before it can pass them to your survivors.

 Q: What if I already have written my will or trust?

 A: You can amend a will or trust to make a new gift.
 Your attorney can prepare a simple document, called a codicil or amendment that adds a new charitable bequest while reaffirming the other terms of your will or trust.